-With a law firm logo design, simplicity is key.
+With a legal logo design, simplicity is key.

 A busy, jumbled design is not only hard to recognize but difficult to understand and decode, too.
 We've said it once, and we will say it again - you want your firm logos to be understandable at first glance, conveying just what your business handles.
 To do this, lean towards a more sophisticated design with clean, clear, geometric shapes.
 These commonly seen, regular patterns are ones nearly every client will recognize, helping to boost brand awareness over time.

 When choosing a design and simple shapes to match, keep your brand identity, mission, and ethos in mind to ensure it all works together to convey just what your firm is all about.
 McCarthy Law's logo incorporates a simple shape that represents balance and fairness, which aligns perfectly with their commitment to helping clients achieve a fair outcome in their legal matters.

 Many law firms create a logo solely with the website in mind, but this is not the only place a law firm logo will appear.

 Logos for law firms are designed to represent your brand, and they will appear in a number of different formats across the web.
 Some of these locations can offer only a small bit of space, like on your business card.
 This is important to recognize as it's essential that your legal logo design translates across all the different formats you will inevitably utilize it within, ensuring it is legible, no matter the size.

 When contemplating if your law firm logos will work across the different platforms, the formats it may be used within include: